komparo/rosetta-pipeline/comparison/README.md

 (*static*), while others allow some changes in the DAG depending on the output of jobs (*dynamic*).
 A DAG can be dynamic at different levels:

-  - Number of inputs and outputs not known from the start: snakemake, nextflow.
+  - Number of inputs and outputs not known from the start: Snakemake, nextflow.
 Related tasks: [Split merge](/tasks/split-merge)
   - Alternative paths based on the output of previous jobs: nextflow.
     Related tasks: [Alternative paths](/tasks/alternative-paths)